Why quit smoking

 More than 70 of the chemicals in cigarette smoke can cause cancer, and every cigarette you smoke harms nearly every organ and system in your body.

 If you smoke while you’re pregnant, your unborn baby smokes too.
 Your baby gets less oxygen in the womb because of the carbon monoxide you inhale, and their developing heart beats too fast.
 Their wee chest muscles don’t have enough oxygen to exercise properly and get ready for breathing after birth.

 Smoking while pregnant can:

 - increase the risk of miscarriage or stillbirth

 - increase the risk of premature birth or a low birth weight.
 Having a smaller baby does not necessarily mean an easier birth.
-Low birth weight can lead to lots of problems, including your baby having trouble feeding and gaining weight, breathing problems, and an increased risk of Sudden Infant Death Syndrome (SIDS).
+Low birth weight can lead to lots of problems, including your baby having trouble feeding and gaining weight, breathing problems, and an increased risk of Sudden Unexpected Death in Infancy (SUDI, formerly known as SIDS).
 Babies with very low birth weight are at risk for long-term complications and disability, including cerebral palsy, blindness, deafness, and developmental delay

 - lead to an increased risk of your baby developing pneumonia, asthma, glue ear, or other health problems.